AliciaRakotonirainy/HIC_Mapper/README.md

 2. On calcule un Kernel PCA sur cette matrice de distances.
 Les 2 premières composantes sont notre "lens" = "filter".

 3. On calcule le graph Mapper à partir de notre matrice de distance et du filter qu'on a choisi.

+### TO DO next

+Hyperparameter tuning :
+- Try various Mapper and SCC parameters, and interpret their influence on the Mapper shape
+- Find a set of parameters fro which the cell cycle can be detected as a big loop in the Mapper
+- Quantify the cell cycle statistical robustness
+- Compare the results with basic dimensionality reduction on the raw contact maps